DCallaz/flitsr/README.md

   over each metric.
 Also enables all of the above evaluation calculations.
 Prints the results out to files named `[<flitsr method>_]<metric>.run` for each FLITSR method and metric
+* `-t TYPES`, `--types TYPES`: Specify the advanced type combination to use when running FLITSR.
+Note that this argument overrides any of the individual advanced type arguments given to FLITSR (such as --multi, --sblf, etc.).
+This argument may be specified multiple times to add multiple type combinations to run.
+The format for this argument is: "--types <type>[+<type>...]", where each
+  <type> is a (case-insensitive) FLITSR advanced type.
+Allowed types are:
+  ['BASE', 'FLITSR', 'MULTI', 'ARTEMIS', 'PARALLEL']
 * `--no-override`: By default FLITSR will override the output file(s) if they already exist, printing a warning message.
 This option instead allows FLITSR to leave output files that already exist, skipping that output and continuing